pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 ## Quiz
 The sixth quiz asks some questions about correlations and cluster analysis.

-The [next chapter](#customers) invites you to further analyse the information in the customer survey data and create a report with RMarkdown.

 {quiz, id: q6, attempts: 10}
 # Quiz 6: Correlations and Clustering
 The following questions test your comprehension of some of the theory and functionality explained in this chapter.
 Test your answer by evaluating the code in the console.